 As feeding dogs kibble has come more prevalent, the number of overweight dogs has increased.
 Now, more than half of dogs in the U.S. are overweight.
 Although correlation doesn’t equal causation, the likelihood in this case is that the two are related.
 Kibble is often half or more grains, has artificial flavors and additives, and is full of carbohydrates.
-This will provide y9our dog with calories, but not the nutrients they need.
+This will provide your dog with calories to make them feel full, but not with the nutrients they need.
 As a result, these calories will turn into fat rather than feeding the body with what it needs.

 On top of this issue, many dog owners fail to acknowledge that their dog is overweight or see it as a serious health problem.
 An overweight dog can easily become obese as well as a list of other health issues.
 With this guide, we hope to help you help your dog lose the weight they need to reach optimal health!

 Obesity in dogs is just as dangerous as obesity in humans.
 It can reduce the lifespan of your dog and decrease their quality of life.
 Overweight and obese dogs suffer from a large number of health conditions, including:

 A raw diet is biologically appropriate for your dog.
 It provides your dog with the type of food her body is adapted for.
 It is free from chemical additives and a high amount of carbohydrates.
 Unlike “light” kibble, it is designed to help your dog achieve, and remain at, their ideal weight without cutting vital nutrients from their diet.
 In fact, dogs on a raw diet receive more proteins, vitamins, and minerals than those eating kibble.

 Whereas a raw diet is the best option for overweight dogs (and for all other dogs, for that matter), it won’t work miracles.
 You’ll need to feed your dog the right amount for her size and activity level.
 Plus, you’ll need to pick the right raw diet — good-quality raw food contains all the nutrients your dog needs and is low in calories.